-Press and hold down for at least 2 seconds whichever lettered key on the keypad has been programmed for the desired emergency function.
+Press and hold down for at least 2 seconds whichever lettered key on the touchpad has been programmed for the desired emergency function.
+DISARMED READY TO ARM

 OR

 Press both keys of the assigned key pair at the same time.